This article describes how to connect Tableau to ServiceNow IT Service Management (ITSM) data and set up the data source.

 Creating extracts might take some time depending on the amount of data that is included.

-If you are connecting to your data through Tableau Online, you can use a Dashboard Starter to quickly build informative dashboard designs made specifically for key business metrics.
-For more information, see Dashboard Starters for Cloud-based Data.
+You can use an Accelerator to quickly build informative dashboard designs made specifically for key business metrics on Tableau Desktop and Tableau Online.
+For more information, see Use Accelerators to Quickly Visualize Data.

 ServiceNow enforces an account's access permissions